 MIM and MBA programmes that embrace diversity, like INSEAD’s, develop leaders who answer this call in their professional journeys.
 Their graduates are ready to rise to the challenges the world faces.

-"In a time in which everything seems to go against diversity, and in which global politics are at heat, INSEAD promotes multiculturalism and diversity," Marta Bento, MBA 17'J graduate from Portgual, says in her blog: "Say Yes to Diversity".
+"In a time in which everything seems to go against diversity, and in which global politics are under fire, INSEAD promotes multiculturalism and diversity," Marta Bento, MBA 17'J graduate from Portgual, says in her blog: "Say Yes to Diversity".

 Article originally published on CNBC.